Broyojo/Typos/README.md

 Open the sketch in Processing and run it.

-Required: install the VideoExport library in your Processing libraries folder (e.g. `Documents/Processing/libraries`) and follow the instructions here: https://github.com/hamoid/video_export_processing/tree/kotlinGradle
+Required: install the VideoExport library in your Processing libraries folder (e.g. `Documents/Processing/libraries`) by following the instructions here: https://github.com/hamoid/video_export_processing/tree/kotlinGradle